shakfu/pd-cpp/README.md

 3. `class_new` call in `<name>_setup` should terminate with `A_NULL` instead of `0`.

-4. In the project `Makefile`, for macOS at least, add the following to `cflags`:
+4. In the project `Makefile`, for macOS Catalina at least, add the following to `cflags`:

 ```bash